 while offering the benefits of economies of scale.

 The UNISDR is the focal point in the UN System to

-promote links and synergies between, and the coordination of, disaster
+promote links and synergies between, and the coordination of, disaster reduction

-materials related to disaster reduction.
+related to disaster reduction.
+Its core

-is applied to climate change adaptation, increasing investments for DRR, building
+climate change adaptation, increasing investments for DRR, building

 disaster-resilient cities, schools and hospitals, and strengthening the